immanelg/sicli/README.md

 ### Types

 #### `Annotated[T, help, opts]`
 `Annotated` in Python is the way to store metadata inside a valid type.
-So, `sicli` interprets first argument as the type and doe whatever would be done with it, interprets `str` argument as help for this argument, and `dict` as the kwargs for `argparse.ArgumentParser.add_argument`.
+So, `sicli` interprets first argument as the type and does whatever would be done with it, interprets `str` argument as help for this argument, and `dict` as the kwargs for `argparse.ArgumentParser.add_argument`.

 #### `list[T]`
 `list[T]` lets you pass multiple arguments.
 Internally, `sicli` passes `nargs='*'` and `type=T` to `argparse.ArgumentParser.add_argument`. `tuple[...]` is not supported because `argparse` doesn't directly support `nargs` with heterogeneous types.
 It would require a custom `action`.